isavoj/MSC_VARUN/README.md

 When $`f(x_j, y)`$ or $`f(x, y_i)`$ is approximated by a high-order polynomial, Shu and Richards (1992) derived a simple algebraic formulation and a recurrence relationship to compute $`w_i^{(n)}`$ and $`w_j^{(m)}`$.
 When the function is approximated by a Fourier series expansion, Shu and Chew (1997) also derived simple algebraic formulations to compute the weighting coefficients of the first and second-order derivatives.

-In the following, we will show that the weighting coefficients in equation (3.7) can be determined by the function approximation of RBFs and the analysis of a linear vector space.
-The MQ RBFs are used as basis functions to determine the weighting coefficients in the DQ approximation of derivatives for a two-dimensional problem.

 The basic idea behind the **Differential Quadrature (DQ) method** is that any derivative can be approximated by a **linear weighted sum of functional values** at selected mesh points.
 When using **B-splines** for DQ, we retain this concept but modify the choice of functional values by leveraging the **local support** property of B-splines.
 In contrast to the conventional DQ approximation, which involves all mesh points in the domain, the B-spline DQ method only uses **neighboring points** affected by the B-spline basis functions.
 This ensures a more localized influence on the derivative computation.